-School Districts will identify clearly defined measures that will serve as warning signs that the level of COVID-19 transmission may be increasing in the school setting beyond an acceptable level, as defined by state and local health departments.19
+School Districts will identify clearly defined measures that will serve as warning signs that the level of COVID-19 transmission may be increasing in the school setting beyond an acceptable level, as defined by state and local health departments.18

-- Responsible Parties must include a process in their plan if/when COVID-19 cases are discovered at school, including closing areas or classes where individuals were infected or more broadly the entire school in consultation with the local health department. - Responsible Parties may choose to modify operations prior to instituting school-wide closures to help mitigate a rise in cases.
+- Responsible Parties must include a process in their plan if/when COVID-19 cases are discovered at school, including closing areas or classes where individuals were infected or more broadly the entire school in consultation with the local health department. - Responsible Parties may choose to modify operations prior to instituting school-wide closures to help mitigate a rise in cases. - "Consistent with Executive Order 202.61, Responsible Parties must continue to make reports to the New York State Department of Health COVID 19 School Report Card Dashboard every day that school is in session, regardless of whether any new tests have been reported or whether the school was completely remote on that day."

-19 DOH, pg 21 - School Districts will identify clearly defined measures that will serve as warning signs that the level of COVID-19 transmission may be increasing in the school setting beyond an acceptable level, as defined by state and local health departments.
+18 DOH, pg 21 - School Districts will identify clearly defined measures that will serve as warning signs that the level of COVID-19 transmission may be increasing in the school setting beyond an acceptable level, as defined by state and local health departments.